StirlingLabs/XKCP.NET/README.md

 ## What is XKCP.Net?

-XKCP.Net is a C# wrapper around our fork of XKCP, which builds a NuPkg for easy use in .Net projects.
+XKCP.Net is a C# wrapper around our fork of XKCP, for easy use in .Net projects.